-Combine cosmopolitan Buenos Aires with the striking north west region of Salta on this adventure through Argentina.
-On this Argentina holiday, experience two sides to the country as you trade the bustling capital city for a trek along an old Inca Trail, where the dramatic landscapes change at every turn.
+Combine cosmopolitan Buenos Aires with the striking north west region of Argentina.
+Experience two sides to the country as you trade the bustling capital city for red desertscapes, towering cacti, deep gorges and canyons and of course wonderful wineries.

-Indulge your senses in Buenos Aires, a beautiful metropolis where gourmet cuisine with Paris style classic architecture.
-Visit colourful La Boca neighbourhood with caminito houses, upmarket Recoleta and its famous cemetery where Eva Peron is buried and the curious markets in San Telmo.
-Devour world class steak washed down with robust Argentine malbec and watch the sultry tango at the famous Esquina Carlos Gardel.
+Indulge your senses in Buenos Aires; a beautiful metropolis known for gastronomic delights, stylish architecture and poignant history.
+Visit the colourful La Boca neighbourhood with its caminito houses, upmarket Recoleta and its famous cemetery where Eva Peron is buried as well as the curious markets in San Telmo.
+Devour world class steak washed down with robust Argentine malbec and watch the sultry tango at a famous tango hall.

-Day 1 Depart the UK for your overnight flight to Buenos Aires.
+Day 1 Depart the UK on your overnight flight to Buenos Aires.

 Day 3 With your local Porteño guide, visit the highlights of the city.
 In the centre lies the Plaza de Mayo, flanked by the cathedral and the Pink House government building.
-If you're visiting on a Sunday, chose to meander around the colonial neighbourhood of San Telmo, where can test your bartering skills at the lively market.
-On your guided tour, admire the colourful houses in La Boca before heading to the upmarket area of Recoleta.
+Admire the colourful houses in La Boca before heading to the upmarket area of Recoleta.
 Visit the famous Recoleta cemetery next.
 Pack a camera; the ornate and lavish crypts that line the cemetery's walkways display the wealth of Buenos Aires' richest families and many are works of art.
-Set off in search of the Eva Peron's burial site - it isn't hard to miss, the locals keep it decorated with fresh flowers.

-Day 12 Depart Buenos Aires for your flight to London.
+Day 13 Depart Buenos Aires today for your return flight to UK.